kingsdigitallab/alice-thornton/frontend/index.md

 ![A 15th-century stone manor house]({{ "/assets/img/home/Hipswell-Hall-st.jpg" | url }} "Hipswell Hall, where Alice lived with her mother <br> &copy; Suzanne Trill"){.media-left}

 Alice and William were married for seventeen years and during that time she gave birth to nine children.
-In her manuscripts, Alice vividly described the dangers of childbirth and poignantly recorded the deaths of six of her infant children.
+In her books, Alice vividly described the dangers of childbirth and poignantly recorded the deaths of six of her infant children.
 She charted the development of those who survived - Alice (Nally), Katherine and Robert - and continually thanked God for their miraculous deliverances from illnesses and accidents.
 Family finances were frequently precarious and William died in 1668 without a will and much in debt.

 ![Memorial plaque with coat of arms for William Thornton Esquire]({{ "/assets/img/home/william-thornton-memorial-cb.jpg" | url }} "Memorial for William at Holy Trinity, Stonegrave commissioned by Alice Thornton<br> &copy; Cordelia Beattie"){.media-right}